PiterWeb/Alf-Router/README.md

 # 🦌 ALF (API Like Flutter) Router

+#### 🔴 This library is actually well tested but the API may change with the time introducing breaking changes

 ### Description

 👉 This is a micro-framework / router built on ⬆ top of the fasthttp package.
 Alf relies on scalability and his simple structure wich is  similar to Flutter projects 📴